-Michael Brown’s The Presence Process is an excellent resource for anybody wanting to practice assuming full responsibility for his/her life.
-The premise of the book is that every emotional reaction we have, every unpleasant social interaction, every negative thought, every judgment, every relationship that is not working stems from unintegrated trauma.
-And until it is consciously integrated, it will be driving the bus.
+Every time we’re emotionally triggered, every unpleasant social interaction that lingers in our consciousness, every negative thought, every judgment, every feeling of helplessness and hopelessness, every relationship in which we feel betrayed, is caused by suppressed trauma.
+If it wasn’t, we would be free to simply take in the experience, respond as rationally and resourcefully as possible, and then move on.
+But until trauma is consciously uncovered and integrated, it will be driving the bus.
 The good news in this is that if we can learn to witness every event and our every reaction in this way, our suffering becomes opportunity and our best teacher.

-There is a new age belief that “we create our own reality”.
-It purports to be based on quantum physics, which states that we live in a “participative universe”.
-Based on some really interesting experiments in the early 20th century it was discovered that an light particle can show up either as a wave or in particle form.
-It depends, weirdly, on what the observer wants.
+You’ve heard the new age slogan: “We create reality”.
+It sounds like the ultimate expression of taking responsibility.
+It purports to be based in quantum physics, which states that we live in a “participative universe”.
+Based on some really interesting experiments in the early 20th century it was discovered that a photon can show up either as a wave or in particle form.
+It depends, weirdly, on what the observer is looking for.
 How does the particle/wave know?
 Reality “collapses” to assume the form of either the wave or particle, depending on the observer.
 Ergo, the observer participates in the construction of reality.
 This is then extrapolated and assumed to hold true for humans and the creation of their reality.
-Most physicists would say that this is going too far.
-But it is fair to say that the way we consciously respond to the circumstances of our life—and those circumstances often reflect our unintegrated trauma—does mean that we participate (even radically) in the form our life takes.
+We don’t create reality, in truth.
+We recreate trauma.